Denise Gayle Dunn

 Denise fought so hard to come back from liver failure last year because she was determined to see her youngest grandson graduate and see how tall he will be.
 One of her medical doctors called her a miracle for coming so far from how sick she once was.
 For her to have a stroke so suddenly seems somehow unfair.
 However, in the end, she went peacefully, on her terms, with Craig and Sheila by her side.

 She is going to be missed each and every day.
 She loved shopping trips, DQ runs, visiting with family, lunches (or dinner or breakfast) out.
 She loved listening to music and even had a record left on her record player.
-(Yes, she has vinyl still.)
+(Yes, she still had vinyl.)
 She had brilliant blue eyes and a quick smile that lit them up.
 She enjoyed being a Special Olympic Unified Bowling partner and was sad to have to give that up after her illness last summer.
-Denise made family famous deviled eggs that were requested at each and every get-together.
+Denise made the family famous deviled eggs that were requested at each and every get-together.
 Unfortunately, she took that delicious recipe with her.

 Denise's request is for no viewing or funeral, so if you would like to share a memory of her in the comments the family would appreciate it.
 Pictures are also welcome.
 And because she loved to laugh, funny memories are doubly appreciated.